ARTICLE I Name

 d.
 The year is November 1 to October 31.
 Should the annual vote take place after November 1 in any given year, the members of the Executive Board shall retain their respective offices until the annual election has concluded whereupon the duly elected Executive Board will take office.

 ARTICLE IV Committees

 Section I Structure

-There shall be committees carrying the specific functions outlined in Article II, Section I.
+Committees shall be appointed by the Executive Board to carry out the specific functions outlined in Article II, Section I.

-They shall have three or more members, selected to represent different groups in the Association.
+Each committee shall have two or more members selected to represent different groups in the Association.
 Each committee may, with the approval of the Executive Board, organize special subcommittees and task forces for special activities.